Bloom Filters - A Smarter Way to Check If "We've Seen This Before"

 - The keys

-, the Bloom Filter returns true, even thoughkite
+1, the Bloom Filter returns true, even thoughkitewas never added.

 Bloom Filters are designed this way: